You can’t be too vigilant when it comes to computer security.

-Here are some basic — but crucial — steps you can take to secure your email:
+Here are some basic but crucial steps you can take to secure your email.

-Choose a strong password
+Choose a Strong Password

 Choose your security questions wisely.
 Many websites require you to choose security questions when you register for an account.
 The security questions can be used if you forget your password and need to gain access to your account.
-When providing answers to the security questions, do not use real answers; instead use nonsense answers.
+When providing answers to the security questions, do not use real answers; instead, use nonsense answers.

 Common security questions are: “What is your mother’s maiden name?”
 “What school did you go to?”
 “What street did you grow up on?”
-These are all easy to guess questions and answers.
+These are all easy-to-guess questions and answers.
 If the person trying to gain access to your account knows you, they can easily answer those questions.
-Or just by visiting someone’s social media page you can often get that information.
+Or just by visiting someone’s social media page, you can often get that information.

 Do not open an email attachment unless you are expecting it, even if the email is from someone you know.
 If that person’s email account has been compromised, they may not have sent the attachment.
 If you are unsure if the attachment is legitimate, call the person who sent the attachment and ask them.
-Never open an email attachment from someone you do not know.
+Never open an email attachment from someone you don’t know.
 Delete the email immediately.

 Never send sensitive data in an email message.
 Once you send an email, it is out of your control.
-The email could be compromised on the way to the intended recipient or the recipient may intentionally or unintentionally share that information with others or use the data for malicious purposes.
+The email could be compromised on the way to the intended recipient, or the recipient may intentionally or unintentionally share that information with others or use the data for malicious purposes.